kevinloch/nle-lepton/scripts/aws/readme-aws.txt

 ### Use responsibly and start with small instances/vcpus until you understand how it works
 ### and how much it will cost you.
 Always manually set a termination date a few days in the future
 ### in case you forget they are running.
 The default is one year!
 Set up AWS billing alerts.
+### Keep in mind this entire exercise is likely a big waste of time and money!
 ###

-These files will help you run the lepton formula search program on as many AWS instances as you want.
+These files will help you run nle-lepton on as many AWS instances as you want.
 The program is stateless and uses random startup seeding to be extremely parallelizable.
 All results are immediately uploaded to the server you configure in the source code so you can use cost-effective spot instances without risk of data loss.